-When clicked on the "Hard criteria" at the top of the screen, the screen will scroll down to the section in the job file (between the "Pre-screening questions" and "Open Activities").
+When clicked on the "Hard criteria" at the top of the screen, the screen will scroll down to the section in the job file.
 This section is shown in the following screenshot.

 In the screenshot below is an example given of how hard criteria can look like in a job template.
-As can be seen, the job template for "Financial Controller" has only one hard criterium (see the red box on the top and the section at the bottom).
-The best suitable candidate must be willing to work full-time, according to the hard criterium.
+This job template has only one hard criterium, a candidate that is willing to work full-time.
 Every job created from this template shall automatically contain this hard criterium.
-For more information on job templates, click here.

 When using Match hard criteria are used to query Textkernel Search.
 This way hard criteria defined on the job are matched against candidates who have these criteria filled on the form.